cogent3/cogent3/doc/cookbook/community_analysis.rst

 Phylogenetic Diversity (PD)
 ---------------------------

-For each environment (i.e. sample), calculates the amount of branchlength in a phylogenetic tree that lead to its sequences.
+For each environment (i.e. sample), calculates the amount of branch length in a phylogenetic tree that lead to its sequences.

 First we will load in a Newick formatted tree.